Nonreciprocal Ising model

-To see why non-reciprocity allows droplets to grow, in contrast with the equilibrium Ising model where they tend to shrink, assume first that the system is in the static-order phase, so most spins in both lattices are up~\cite{assis2011infinite}.
+To see why nonreciprocity allows droplets to grow, in contrast with the equilibrium Ising model where they tend to shrink, assume first that a system with small nonreciprocal coupling $K$ is in the static-order phase, so most spins in both lattices are up~\cite{assis2011infinite}.
 Since the system is static, it can be mapped into two equilibrium Ising models (Fig.~\ref{Fig4}c) with opposite magnetic fields, with energy $E = -J\sum_{\langle i,j\rangle} \sigma_i \sigma_j - H\sum_{i}\sigma_i$ where $H\approx K$ for A-spins and $H\approx-K$ for B-spins (see Eq.~(\ref{SelfishEnergy})).
 While sub-system A is in a stable state in the effective equilibrium system, sub-system B is in a metastable state, as it prefers a state with opposite magnetization.
-Sub-system $B$ then transitions to its equilibrium stable state by nucleating droplets larger than a critical size $\rho_c$ whose value depends on $\tilde{J}$ and $\tilde{K}$. ~\cite{rikvold1994metastable,assis2011infinite}.
+For large enough system size, sub-system $B$ then transitions to its equilibrium stable state by nucleating droplets larger than a critical size $\rho_c$ whose value depends on $\tilde{J}$ and $\tilde{K}$~\cite{rikvold1994metastable,assis2011infinite}.
 After a droplet has expanded beyond $\rho_c$, the stable sub-system becomes metastable and nucleates droplets, and so on (Fig.~\ref{Fig4}c).
-Crucially, for finite $\tilde{J}$ and $\tilde{K}$, $\rho_c$ is finite, making the static-order phase unstable in any finite dimension.
-Note that when the symmetry between the spin species is broken, droplets do not expand at the same velocity, leading to droplet-capture and shrinkage that re-stabilizes the static-order phase (Fig.~\ref{Fig4}d and Movie 5).
+Crucially, for finite $\tilde{J}$ and $\tilde{K}$, $\rho_c$ is finite, making the static-order phase unstable in the thermodynamic limit in any finite dimension.
+Note that when the symmetry between the spin species is broken, droplets do not expand at the same velocity, leading to droplet-capture and shrinkage that can re-stabilize the static-order phase (Fig.~\ref{Fig4}d and Movie 5).
 This can be achieved, for example, by modifying the inter-species interaction in the selfish energy, Eq.~(\ref{SelfishEnergy}), to be $-K_{\alpha \beta}\sigma_i^{\alpha}\sigma_i^{\beta}$ where $K_{AB}=K_++K_-$ and $K_{BA}=K_+-K_-$ (see Ref.~\cite{Avni_Extended} for details).

 What is the fate of the droplet-induced oscillations regime occurring at high $\tilde{J}/\tilde{K}$?
 In 2D it is unstable due to spirals (Fig.~\ref{Fig2}).
 In 3D, it exhibits large structures with out-of-phase regions \cite{Avni_Extended}, in contrast with the more homogeneous swap phase occurring at lower $\tilde{J}/\tilde{K}$ as in Fig.~\ref{Fig3}a.
 Moreover, in this regime the degree of synchronization in 3D, while clearly decreasing, does not converge with system size (Fig.~\ref{Fig3}e, $\tilde{J}\gtrsim 2$).
 It is therefore unclear whether the resulting phase is disordered or oscillating, but the static order can be ruled out (Fig.~\ref{Fig1}e).